Finch-API/finch-docs/docs/Product-Guides/Automated-Connect-Flow.md

 -->
 ![](../../assets/images/integratingConnect2B2X.png)

-### How do I Incentivize my User to Connect Their System?
+### How do I incentivize my user to connect their system?

 To improve conversion, it is important to set user expectations before opening Finch Connect.
 We recommend letting the user know they will be asked to connect their employment system and, importantly, why connecting is beneficial for them.